+Transcripts are processed within 3 to 5 business days.
+Processing times may be longer during peak registration periods.
 Transcripts marked "Student Copy" follow the same procedure as above.
 Students wishing to obtain their personal transcript can obtain only student copies.
 Official transcripts are either mailed to another designated address or sealed for pick up.